HHallb/pyPFC/README.md

 Import pyPFC into your Python code by `import pypfc` and, optionally, `import pypfc_ovito`.
 See the [quick start example](#quick-start-example) or the examples provided in `./examples/`.

 > [!IMPORTANT]
-> If your system is equipped with one or more GPUs and pypfc reprorts that no GPU is found, it might be necessary to manually install torch with cuda support.
-Please refer to the official [PyTorch documentation](https://pytorch.org/get-started/locally/)
+> If your system is equipped with one or more GPUs and pyPFC reports that no GPU is found, it might be necessary to manually install torch with cuda support.
+Please refer to the official [PyTorch documentation](https://pytorch.org/get-started/locally/).

 ## [Licencing](#license)